yanailab/knn-smoothing/README.md

 ### Overview of the different implementations

 Even though all implementations should produce the same results, the Python implementation (`knn_smooth.py`) currently runs much faster than the R implementation.
-This is despite our efforts to optimize the performance of the R implementation.
+This is despite our efforts to optimize the performance of the R implementation (`knn_smooth.R`).

 If you have a large dataset and/or want to apply smoothing with a large `k`, we therefore recommmend that you either call the Python function `knn_smoothing()` from the `knn_smooth.py` module, or that you run the Python implementation of kNN-smoothing from the command-line (see below).